-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I would also like to thank the member for asking that question.
-With regard to Taloyoak, we have cancelled the construction of units because we had problems with the insurance and the rising costs as we indicated on more than one occasion.
-The price of lumber has gone exceedingly high and it created a problem with the insurance part of it.
+(interpretation): Thank you, Mr. Speaker.
+I also thank the member for asking that question.
+The construction of units in Taloyoak has been cancelled because the construction company had problems with obtaining insurance due to rising costs.
+As we have mentioned, the price of lumber, freight, and transportation have been factors, but it created a problem with the insurance.
 Thank you, Mr. Speaker.